5 Dec 2019 • BLOG - News

 Finally, the most exciting and high impact way of optimizing your video marketing is through personalization.
 Businesses can see a 500% increase in email engagement with video personalization.
 While this can be difficult for bulk mailing, there are a lot of tools coming out that can connect your CRM and databases to your video content that seamlessly embeds personal details like names, companies, cities, and more right into a video.

 If we’ve learned anything over the past decade, it’s that personalization is the key to successful marketing and video is the next forefront of this trend.
 Get ready for your name and information all over billboards and street signs in the videos you watch.

-To Recap: Done right, video can enhance your email campaigns
+Summing up: video can enhance your email campaigns

 - Yes, it’s possible to embed video in your emails, but it’s not the best experience for your audience and it doesn’t bring them to an optimized landing page for further engagement.

 - Animated GIFs and Video Thumbnails are the best way to add video to your email marketing, and in fact can increase CTRs by 200-300%